piranha/gostatic/README.md

  - Markdown support
  - Flexible [filter system](#processors)
  - Simple [config syntax](#configuration)
+ - Support for pagination
+ - Plays well with external scripts
  - HTTP server and watcher (instant rendering on changes)

+And all in all, it works nicely for me, so it may work for you!

 ## Installation